 Questions to answer first

-5. What is your budget?
+What is your budget?
 Switching is a good time to right-size your spending.
-You may find that a specialist tool at $154/month does more for your retirement clients than a comprehensive platform at $379/month.
+You may find that a retirement planning platform at $199-299/month does more for your retirement clients than a comprehensive platform at $379/month.

 Evaluation criteria that matter